 ~ editorial director of Annick Press

 Online via Zoom and accessible wherever there’s Internet

 If you want to write the next best-selling children’s books or just want to create stories for your own kids, this workshop is for you.
 Learn how to write stories kids and young adults will love and find out what you need to know to sell your book.
-Be sure to bring all your questions – we'll have lots of time for interaction.
+This is your chance to speak with someone within a publishing company in a small group setting and to pull back the curtain and see how it all works.
+Be sure to bring your questions – we'll have lots of time for interaction.

 Special option: Participants are invited to submit the opening couple pages (first 500 words) of your children’s book or young adult novel (or up to 1,000 words if that gets you to the end of your picture book or to the end of your first chapter).
 Email your pages to me prior to our workshop.
-Katie and I will publicly critique half a dozen submissions so everyone can see what works, what doesn’t, and how to improve your story-telling.
+We want to do some peer critiquing for everyone, and Katie and I will publicly critique about half a dozen submissions so everyone can see what works, what doesn’t, and how to improve your story-telling.
 If you’re not currently working on a children’s story, don’t worry, we’ll get you started! ~Brian

 As editorial director, Katie’s responsibilities include overseeing the acquisition and development of Annick's publishing program, which consists of 20–25 new titles a year.
 She also acquires and edits select titles in a wide range of formats.
 Prior to her time at Annick, Katie worked in both educational and adult trade publishing.